 It depends on the type and severity of chronic illness you have.
 Most people who have a chronic illness, such as heart or lung disease, can safely spend time at a high altitude in their disease is under control.
 People who have coronary artery disease, mild emphysema or high blood pressure aren’t at greater risk of high-altitude illness than people who don’t have these diseases.
 They also don’t risk making their disease worse by traveling to a high altitude.
 In addition, being overweight does not increase the risk of getting high-altitude illness.

 Some diseases make going to high altitude very dangerous.
 People who have sickle cell anemia shouldn’t go to a high altitude.
-A high altitude is also dangerous for people who have severe lung disease, such as chronic obstructive pulmonary disease (COPD) or severe emphysema, and for people who have severe heart disease.
-If you have chronic disease, ask your doctor if it’s safe for you to travel to a high altitude.
+A high altitude is also dangerous for people who have severe lung diseases, such as chronic obstructive pulmonary disease (COPD) or severe emphysema, and for people who have severe heart disease.
+If you have a chronic disease, ask your doctor if it’s safe for you to travel to a high altitude.